What homes look like in the world's most expensive city

 The rampant increase in new luxury development has led to a shrinking supply of older, cheaper blocks, so even these desperately meagre lodgings may soon disappear.

-Here an elderly resident sits beside his cage as he prepares to settle in for the evening on the apartment floor that he shares with four others.
-Thousands of people living in 15-square-foot (1.4sqm) cubicles or cages are being forced to vacate premises, as lots are steadily sold off to developers and low-cost accommodation becomes more difficult to find due to the increasing cost of rent.
+Thousands of people living in 15-square-foot (1.4sqm) cubicles or cages were forced to vacate premises, as lots were steadily sold off to developers and low-cost accommodation became more difficult to find.

 These urban slums are at the most extreme end of the housing crisis in Hong Kong – a far cry from the incredible levels of luxury enjoyed by the wealthy.